PlabonKumarsaha/springUsefulSnippets/emp_deploy/Deployment Stepts.md

 		<finalName>emp-web app</finalName>

-6. Then maven build the project (used STS)
+6. Then maven build the project (used STS) -> set goal as clean package

 7. Now copy the generted WAR file from target folder to tomcat's webapps